 - Contact a personal injury lawyer as soon as you can.
 Do not speak to anybody else, especially an insurance company, about your crash.
 Instead, contact a lawyer.
 Once you hire an experienced moped accident attorney for your case, the attorney can handle all communication with the insurance companies.

-Who Can Be Held Liable for a Moped or Scooter Accident?
+Who Can Be Held Liable for a Scooter Accident in Columbia?

 In many cases, a moped accident is the fault of another driver.
 That driver can be responsible for all the damages stemming from the crash.
 The driver’s liability insurance should cover the damages.